bitquery/streaming-data-platform-docs/docs/examples/transfers/erc20-token-transfer-api.md

 ## Subscribe to the latest ERC20 token transfers

-Using our Graphql interface, you can also subscribe to the latest ERC20 token transfers using Graphql subscriptions (Webhook).
+Using our GraphQL interface, you can also subscribe to the latest ERC20 token transfers using GraphQL subscriptions (Webhook).
 Let's see an example of how to subscribe to the latest WETH token ([0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://explorer.bitquery.io/ethereum/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)) transfers.

 ```graphql
 subscription {